tylerthejester/React-Tic-Tac-Toe/README.md

 • Run your cloned files with any localhost that you set up on your computer

 ## Roadmap of Future Improvements

-Here are a few ideas to improve this app:
+Here are a few ideas to improve this app: <br />
-• Change the styles to make it more minimalistic but also engaging to play
+• Change the styles to make it more minimalistic but also engaging to play <br />
-•
+• Make each square can only be clicked once to prevent confusion from overriding the player inputs

 ## License